UConn Native Plants and Pollinators Conference

 Come learn about Connecticut’s specialist bees and the plants they need, as well as other common bees to watch for in the yard.

-Plants and Pollinators in Soilburbia - Mia Maltz, PhD., Assistant Professor, University of Connecticut:
+Soil Microbial Allies in Managed Systems: Mia Maltz, PhD., Assistant Professor, University of Connecticut

 This presentation will highlight suburban soil ecology and how it impacts native plant and pollinator health.